dsalomoni/my-ubuntu/README.md

 **Important**: it is assumed that you have already installed Docker on your system, and that it works correctly.
 You should know how to edit a file, and how to run a Docker command from a terminal on your system.

-What is written here should work with systems running Windows, Linux or Mac OS.
+What is written here has been tested with computers running Windows, Linux or Mac OS, the latter with both x86 (Intel/AMD) and Apple silicon processors.

 This guide has two main sections: